eogarvin/MLCCS/README.md

 If you use the codes or part of them for your work, we kindly request you to cite:

-E. O. Garvin et al. (in prep).
+E. O. Garvin et al. (Submitted).
 "Machine Learning for Exoplanet Detection in High-Contrast Spectroscopy: Revealing Exoplanets by Leveraging Hidden Molecular Signatures in
-Cross-Correlated Spectra with Convolutional Neural Networks."
-(Submitted at A&A).
+Cross-Correlated Spectra with Convolutional Neural Networks.".

 ## 🤓 Contact and Support